 Deployment Psychology Blog

 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-March has been quite a busy month so far and we’ve got several more event coming up soon.
+We’re heading into April and we’ve got lots of things to talk about!

 The CDP's weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: